The Energy Regulation and Markets Review: France

 i Development of energy markets

-The sale of energy takes place within either the wholesale market or the retail market.
-The wholesale market is where electricity and gas are traded (bought and sold) before delivery in the network to final customers (individuals or companies), whereas the retail market concerns the final clients who may freely choose their suppliers (eligible customers).36
+The sale of energy takes place on either the wholesale market or the retail market.
+The wholesale market is where electricity and gas are traded (bought and sold) before delivery in the network to final customers (individuals or companies), whereas the retail market concerns the final clients who may freely choose their suppliers (eligible customers).39

 The participants of the wholesale market are: